-Average annual sales of 1.58 million tonnes for sand and gravel and 112,000 tonnes for carstone (as at 31/12/14) have been derived from a sales based assessment compliant with the NPPF and NPPG.
+Average annual sales of 1.49 million tonnes for sand and gravel and 102,801 tonnes for carstone (as at 31/12/15) have been derived from a sales based assessment compliant with the NPPF and NPPG.
 In order to provide for flexibility to cater for a potential increase in demand, or a change in circumstances affecting the amount of mineral delivered from specific sites (as required by paragraph 14 of the NPPF) and having taken into account the 10 year rolling average of 2.05mt (as at 31/12/2010) the 'apportionment' figure was used to calculate the amount of allocations required in policy CS1.
 The Mineral Planning Authority does not consider it prudent at this time to base allocations purely on a rolling average of ten years sales, as flexibility is required in allocations.
-Having regard to all of the figures in this LAA, it is considered that the CS1 figure still represents a suitable figure on which to base allocations to achieve an adequate and steady supply of aggregate over the plan period.
+Having regard to all of the figures in this LAA, it is considered that the review of Core Strategy CS1 which will be undertaken as part of the planned review of the DPDs should assess whether a revised figure should be used to base allocations on to achieve an adequate and steady supply of aggregate over the revised plan period, likely to be 2036.
 The Mineral Planning Authority will continue to monitor this trend.

 The Minerals and Waste Plan is up to date in relation to the supply of aggregate, and the County Council considers that the sand and gravel allocations within the plan to meet the CS1 target are deliverable.
-Therefore, it is not considered necessary, at the present time, to conduct a review into the aggregate allocations in the plan.
-Norfolk County Council is currently undertaking a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan, which is at a Preferred Options Stage.
+Therefore, it is not considered necessary, at the present time, to conduct a review into the aggregate allocations in the plan, as a planned review will commence in 2017.
+Norfolk County Council is currently undertaking a Single Issue Silica Sand Review of the Minerals Site Specific Allocations DPD.

+The Pre-submission document has been published for representations, and the current stage is the publication of modifications to the Pre-submission document.
 Silica Sand is a nationally important industrial mineral and is not used for aggregate uses in Norfolk.